HosamHasanRamadan/github_vault/blogs/flutter_journy_notes/flutter_journey_notes.md

 -  Event bus -  Simple api like https://pub.dev/packages/notification_dispatcher
 -  Scopes - (getit scopes , ProviderContainer)

-### They tried to fix nav 1 with nav 2 which no one uses directly 😁 , I really want navigation to be like PageController
+### They tried to fix nav 1 with nav 2 which no one uses directly 😁

 ### Restart app doesn't like global keys